phiweger/nanotext/README.md

 The currecnt release of `nanotext` (r89), incorporates about 145 thousand genomes with one billion domains from the [Genome Taxonomy Database (GTDB)](http://gtdb.ecogenomic.org/).
 The associated corpus and models are available from OSF.

-We provide a training and evaluation workflow.
-It assumes that for each set of hyperparameters you want to train, a corresponding config file is present is the workflow's `config/nanotext/` folder.
+We provide a [training and evaluation workflow](https://github.com/phiweger/nanotext/tree/master/nanotext/workflows/model_training).
+It assumes that for each set of hyperparameters you want to train, a corresponding config file is present in the workflow's `config/nanotext/` folder.

 ```bash